isalasg/itszn/Apuntes/006_TSP/Unidad_II/PITCHME.md

 ---
 ### @color[brown](Contenido)
 @ol
     2.1.
 Líder del equipo
     2.2.
 Gerente de desarrollo
     2.3.
 Gerente de planeación
     2.4.
 Gerente de calidad y procesos
     2.5.
 Gerente de soporte
 @olend

 ---
 ### @color[brown](Introducción)
 #### @color[orange](TSP team roles)
-- A role can be defined as the rights, obligations, and expected behavior patterns associated with a particular social status.
+- A role can be defined as the @color[green](rights, obligations, and expected behavior patterns) associated with a particular social status.
 The TSP roles describe what each person on the team is expected to do and transform team members from followers to co-managers of the project.
 The TSP roles cover all aspects of team management from customer interface issues to testing, and from process management to quality control.

 ---
 ### @color[brown](Introducción)
 #### @color[orange](TSP team roles)
-- There are two types of team member roles in the TSP: the general team member role, and eight (or more) designated manager roles.
+- There are @color[green](two types) of team member roles in the TSP: @color[green](the general team member role), and eight (or more) @color[green](designated manager roles).
 Each member of a TSP team is expected to fulfill the general team member role responsibilities in addition to the duties of one or more manager roles.

 ---
 ### @color[brown](Introducción)
 #### @color[orange](The TSP general team member role)
-- All team members are expected to follow a disciplined personal process to plan, manage, and report on the tasks done to carry out the team’s work, and they must meet their personal commitment to produce quality products.
+- All team members are expected @color[green](to follow a disciplined personal process) to plan, manage, and report on the tasks done to carry out the team’s work, and they must meet their personal commitment to produce quality products.
 They are also expected to keep the team leader and team members informed of their project status.

 ---
 ### @color[brown](Introducción)